Saturday is for Nostalgia

 I resigned as the lead pastor of my church this past Sunday.

 After I am gone I will miss Trinity Church and its quirky people (aren’t we all?).
 Probably, like missing my son more than he misses me, I will miss them more than they will miss me.
 But they will have a great future without me.
-Like my son, who is making his way in the world under the watchful eye of His heavenly Father, Trinity Church will carry on and God will raise up a new man to lead His flock.
+Like my son, who is making his way in the world under the watchful eye of His heavenly Father, Trinity Church (and now, Manchester Creek) will carry on and God will raise up a new man to lead His flock.

 God is good.
 He can be trusted.
 Tomorrow’s another day.